zim-desktop-wiki/zim-desktop-wiki/windows/README-BUILD-win32.txt

 http://ftp.gnome.org/pub/GNOME/binaries/win32/pygtk/2.24/pygtk-all-in-one-2.24.2.win32-py2.7.msi

-Be sure to include "PyGTKSourceView" when you run the installer.
+Be sure to include "PyGTKSourceView" and "PyRsvg" when you run the installer.

 4. Jpeg for Windows